enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-math-ii.md

 ---

 ## Practice
-Finish the code below such that an orientation CFrame and position CFrame is updated.
+Finish the code below such that an orientation CFrame and position CFrame are updated.
 Input the position CFrame first
 ```lua
 Variable.CFrame = CFrame.??? * CFrame.???
 ```